Little Women (2019 film): Plot

-In the past, Mr. Laurence gifts Beth the piano and discovers she has contracted scarlet fever from the Hummels.
+In the past, Mr. Laurence gives Beth the piano and discovers she has contracted scarlet fever from the Hummels.
 To avoid exposure to the illness, Amy is sent to stay with Aunt March, who advises her to provide for her family by marrying well.
 John urges Meg to turn the fabric into a dress in the present to make her happy, but she reveals she sold it, reassuring him she is happy to be his wife.

 Beth recovers in time for Christmas in the past, and their father returns home as well.
 After worsening in the present, Beth dies.
 On Meg's wedding day in the past, Jo tries to convince her to run away, but Meg expresses her elation to marry John.
 Aunt March announces her European trip, taking Amy instead of Jo.
 After the wedding, Laurie proposes to Jo, who refuses, explaining she does not see herself marrying.

 In the present, Marmee reveals that Amy is returning from Europe with an ill Aunt March.
-Jo wonders whether she was too quick to refuse Laurie so writes him a letter.
+Jo wonders whether she was too quick to refuse Laurie, so she writes him a letter.
 Preparing to leave, Amy tells Laurie she turned down Fred's proposal; they kiss and later marry on the journey home.
 Jo and Laurie agree to remain friends, after which she discards the letter she wrote him.

 Jo begins writing a novel based on her and her sisters' lives and sends the first chapters to an unimpressed Mr. Dashwood.
 Bhaer surprises Jo by turning up at the March house on his way to California.

 In New York, Mr. Dashwood agrees to publish Jo's novel as his daughters demand to know how it ends, but he refuses to accept the protagonist remaining unmarried at the end.
 To appease him, Jo ends her novel with the protagonist, herself, stopping Bhaer from leaving for California.
 She successfully negotiates copyright and royalties with Mr. Dashwood.

 Following Aunt March's death, Jo inherits her house and opens it as a school, where Meg, Amy, John, and Bhaer all teach.
 Jo observes the printing of her novel, titled Little Women.